-No One’s Been As Wrong About Anything As Charles Barkley Was About Celtics
+No One’s Been More Wrong About Anything Than Charles Barkley Was About Celtics

 “This, to me, is a must-win for the Celtics because they’re not going to win Game 6,” he explained on TNT before the game.
 “And if they get to Game 7, which they would, they would be tighter than a drum.
 This, tonight, to me is a must-win for the (Celtics).”

-And, well, the Celtics won (so much for that Sixers-Raptors conference finals, too).
-So we’ll never actually know whether he was wrong, but still.
+Of course, the Celtics won.
+(So much for that Sixers-Raptors conference finals, too.)
+So, we’ll never actually know whether he was wrong.

-Oh, and there’s good news: Barkley is also picking the Cleveland Cavaliers to win the Eastern Conference finals.
+Oh, and there’s good news for C’s fans: Barkley also is picking the Cleveland Cavaliers to win the Eastern Conference finals.

 Powered by WordPress.com VIP